 One common way to invest in silver is over the stock market.
 When you buy shares in a silver mining (or related) company, you can typically expect your stock to rise in value as the price of silver increases.

-Silver has a number of uses which make it a desirable asset in many modern industries.
-The main difference between investing in physical silver and stocks in the silver industry is you’re exposed to the same risks that come with buying in to any company, such as bankruptcy.
-By that same token there can be additional benefits such as dividends or potential higher returns.
+Silver has a number of uses that make it a desirable asset in many modern industries.
+The main difference between investing in physical silver and stocks in the silver industry is you’re exposed to the same risks that come with buying into any company, such as bankruptcy.
+By that same token, there can be additional benefits such as dividends or potential higher returns.

 In Malaysia, there are many listed companies with silver (and gold) exposure, including: Bahvest Resources Bhd (BAHVEST), Poh Kong Holdings Bhd (POHKONG), Tomei Consolidated Bhd (TOMEI) and Zhulian Corporation Bhd (ZHULIAN).

 - A lot of options to choose from.

 - Control over your investment.

 - You might get dividends.